Jeremiah-cybersec/aws-terraform-ansible-docker-project/README.md

 ## Automation Flow

 ### Step 1 – Infrastructure Provisioning (Terraform)
-An AWS EC2 instance was automatically created using Terraform.
+I created an Ubuntu 22.04 EC2 instance automatically using Terraform.

 Files used:
-- main.tf - This is for creating the EC2 instance and security group.
+- main.tf - This is for creating the ubuntu 22.04 EC2 instance and security group.
 - variables.tf - This is for inputting variables that is used by terraform(e.g., instance type, key name).
 - providers.tf - This is the AWS provider configuration (region/provider settings).
 - output.tf - Outputs useful value after apply(e.g., 'instance ip').